-In order to complete a physiotherapy assessment,it is important to carry out a proper and thorough examination.
+In order to complete an assessment, it is important to carry out a proper and thorough examination.
 A correct diagnosis depends upon a knowledge of functional anatomy, an accurate patient history, diligent observation and a thorough examination.
 The purpose of the assessment is to fully and clearly understand the patient’s problems and the physical basis for the symptoms that cause the patient to complain.

 The objective assessment is guided by the history and the findings of the subjective exam.
 In an orthopaedic assessment the physiotherapist will observe posture, patterns of movement, any swelling, deformity, or asymmetry.
 Highly developed skills of palpation will identify crepitus (noise with the joints or tendons), areas of heat, tenderness, or palpable deformity.
 The objective examination will use quantifiable measures to establish baseline measurements to monitor progress, establish a diagnosis and guide treatment intervention.
 Tests will be used to determine the type of tissues involved, hypothesize a pathologic process, and guide the selection of exercise.
 Therapists will use their clinical judgment with consideration of severity, irritability, acuity, and patient’s medical history when selecting tests.
 Often the outcome of one test will be a crucial factor in the selection of additional assessment tools.

 Accurate clinical decision making is the result of a thorough assessment and a central component of patient care.
 As the volume of our research continues to grow, we are increasingly incorporating these findings with unique patient presentations to make the most informed clinical decisions.
 Part of this decision making involves the use of clinical prediction rules whereby combinations of clinical findings that have demonstrated to be statistically significant and meaningful can be used to predict the likelihood of the presence of a condition or a response to a particular treatment.